ruoliu2/leetcode-get-random/README.md

-This is a page to get random leetcode 150 questions for practice
+A page to get random leetcode 150 questions for practice

+technologies used: nextjs, zustand, and mui

 todo list: